icinganalysis/icinganalysis.github.io/content/ludlam.md

 Areas where Mazin is different:
 - heat transfer coefficients
 - evaporation calculation
-- Evaporation and convection are confined to the impingement area
+- evaporation and convection are confined to the impingement area
 - evaporation reduces the water available for freezing
-- visous and kinetic heating are included
+- viscous and kinetic heating are included

 Jeck cited Ludlam, but did not provide details of the implementation.
 Jeck presented results as "Ludlam limit" icing rates on the cylinder,